Qayyum1999/MackD_kiosk_bootleg/README.md

 To use this .apk file:

 1. Download the "Foodkiosk-debug.apk" file on any android ONLY device.
 2. Install it.
-Make sure your device support external installation from unknown device.
+Make sure your device support external installation from unknown source.
 3. Click the app and run.